 Signature-matching compares the code on your website to a database of malware signatures.
 If there are matches, the code is flagged as malware.
 There are two problems with this system: first of all, malware is constantly evolving as hackers find more creative ways to camouflage it; second, the Wordfence team needs to have seen the malware to add it to their database.
 Even if they are incredibly efficient, there is no way they have seen all the code ever.
 Therefore, the Wordfence scanner is going to miss some malware for sure.
 Hopefully not on your website, but definitely somewhere.

 Real-time signature updates are an attempt to mitigate the effects of both these issues.
 If the malware signature database gets updated more frequently, it can detect more malware.
 Theoretically.
-That being said, we came across a report that said the free scanner gets updates 30 days after the premium scanner, which is a long time in WordPress security.
+Now add in the fact that the free scanner gets updates 30 days after the premium scanner (which is a long time in WordPress security) and you can rest assured that your site is vulnerable during all zero-day exploits.

 As far as reputation checks go, this is not a significant part of WordPress security in any case.
 Wordfence checks to see if your website is listed on 3 blacklists, which is something you can check easily on your own.
 The more important point is to make sure that the malware that probably caused your website to land on the blacklists in the first place needs to be addressed on priority.
 We’ll talk more about that aspect in the malware cleaning section.